Esty-123/LITA-CAPSTONE-PROJECT-1-SALES-DATA/README.md

 ### Tools Used
 - Microsoft Excel
-1. For data cleaning
+1. For Data cleaning
-2. For Data Organization
-3. For Data Anaysis
+3. For Anaysis
-4. For Visualization
+4. For Data Visualization
 - SQL-Structured Query Language for Querying Data.
 - GitHub for Portfolio building
 - Data Visualizatio(Power Business Intelligence)

+### Data Cleaning and Exploration

+This process focuses on preparing the dataset for analysis by identifying and rectifying inaccuracies, inconsistencies, and errors.
+Key steps include:

+1. Handling Missing Values: Identifying and addressing missing data through removal or imputation.

+2. Removing Duplicates: Ensuring that each record is unique by eliminating duplicate entries.

+3. Correcting Errors: Fixing typographical errors, formatting issues, and out-of-range values.

+4. Filtering Outliers: Identifying and deciding how to manage outliers that may skew results.

+5. Data Transformation: Converting data types and normalizing values as needed.